xiangchong1/3d-adv-pc/README.md

 The code logics of these four scripts are similar; they attack the victim objects into the specified target class.
 The basic usage is `python perturbation.py --target=5`.

-Other parameters can be founded in the script, or run `python perturbation -h`.
+Other parameters can be founded in the script, or run `python perturbation.py -h`.
 The default parameters are the ones used in the paper.